Minter Army Airfield auxiliary fields: Famoso Auxiliary Field

-Pilot Leroy McDonald as killed in an A BT-13 trainer crash at Famoso Field on April 22, 1942, on plane serial no. 41–10699.
+Pilot Leroy McDonald was killed in an A BT-13 trainer crash at Famoso Field on April 22, 1942, on plane serial no. 41–10699.
 After the war, Famoso Auxiliary Field was closed and there is no trace of the former landing mat.
 Famoso Auxiliary Field was at what is now east of Highway 99 and south of Whistler Road.